Baba

 Above, followers of XYZ have banded together in protest and started wantonly burning vehicles of the common public in the street.

-There are two primary reasons: (1) To catch the attention of the government, and (2) To get publicity around the country by burning cars, buses, trains, buildings, hurting by throwing stones or by other means those people who are not even involved in any way with the protesters’ problems.
-Throwing stones is very common in India, and is termed as “pathrao”.
-Wherever protesters grab stones from the streets and throw them at passing by buses and trains, thus harming people who are completely unrelated to the incident.
-Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society; before Gandhi’s time, violent protests were not there.
+There are two primary reasons that people commit civil disobedience: (1) to catch the attention of the government, and (2) to garner publicity around the country by burning cars, buses, trains, buildings, or by throwing stones or other dangerous items at innocent people who are not involved in any way with the protesters’ problems.
+Throwing stones, termed as “pathrao”, is very common in India, and protesters will grab stones from the streets and throw them at passing buses and trains, thus harming innocent people.
+Protests like this hark back to Gandhi’s civil disobedience movement — prior to Gandhi, violent protests did not exist.

 Why are people involved in 'civil disobedience' and who are they?

-These protests are created by mostly educated people, in towns.
-In villages it happens also but not so frequently.
-In villages for example, there is a traffic crash, and someone died, then people are going to block a road, and then burn a few vehicles passing by that road.
-Even in some instances, a person whose vehicle is involved in an accident, that person may get beaten or even be killed.
+As an example, say teachers in a city are unhappy that their demands are not being fulfilled, then they will create violent protests to draw attention to their demands.
+These protests are created mostly by educated people in towns.
+Incidents like this also happen in villages but not so frequently.
+Yet, if there is a road accident in any village and someone dies, then people will block a road and burn a few vehicles passing by that road.
+And, in some instances, a person whose vehicle is involved in an accident may be beaten or even killed.

 Civil disobedience brings all types of misery